pyamg/pyamg-examples/air/readme.md

 AIR is ideal for upwind discretizations of advection-dominated problems.
-For pure advection, often AIR does not need Krylov acceleration; we see this by converging to 1e-10 residual tolerance in <10 iterations.
-AIR operator complexity tends to be large; here we comparse using AIR with and without second pass coarsening, with the latter leading to lower operator complexity but also a degradation in convergence.
+For pure advection, often AIR does not need Krylov acceleration; we see this by converging to 1e-10 residual tolerance in as little as 7 iterations.
+AIR operator complexity tends to be large; here we comparse using AIR with distance-1 and distance-2 restriction, and with and without second pass coarsening.
+Distance-2 restriction and second-pass coarsening will both increase operator complexity but also a improve convergence.
 ```python
 python demo
 ```